taskswamp/taskswamp/README.md

     EOF
     % ./taskswamp

+If you get an error, make sure you have the [dependencies](#dependencies) installed.

 The config file format is json.
 The `taskswamp` key must be set to `-1` (this is a format number for forward compatibility).
 The `windows` key must be set to an array of window specifications, where each specification contains